A Brief History of Fairholme College

 - Mrs Linda Evans was appointed Principal of Fairholme in April 2009, on the retirement of Mr Stan Klan.
 Mrs Evans came to Fairholme in 2003 as Deputy Principal (pastoral).

-- On 10 September 2010, Fairholme’s new Junior School Library was officially opened by Senator Claire Moore assisted by the Honourable Ian MacFarlane, Federal Member for Groom; Mr Ian Andersen, Chairman of the Board; Mrs Linda Evans, Fairholme Principal; and Mrs Melanie Hassall, Fairholme’s Head of Library and Information Services.
+- On 10 September 2010, Fairholme’s new Junior School Library (Junior Greta Centre) was officially opened by Senator Claire Moore assisted by the Honourable Ian MacFarlane, Federal Member for Groom; Mr Ian Andersen, Chairman of the Board; Mrs Linda Evans, Fairholme Principal; and Mrs Melanie Hassall, Fairholme’s Head of Library and Information Services.

 For a more detailed history of Fairholme, the following books are recommended: